Skip to content

 Python 3.8.10

-In the latest version of DataFlux Func (Automata), the Python version is 3.8.10
+In the latest version of DataFlux Func, the Python version is 3.8.10

 2. Enter Python Command Line

-Python includes an interactive command line where you can execute simple Python scripts directly in the interactive command line.
+Python includes an interactive command line where you can execute simple Python scripts directly within the interactive command line.

-Enter the following content in the Linux command line to access the Python command line:
+Enter the following in the Linux command line to access the Python command line:

 Bash